gjoree/Donatelt/README.md

 ssh -L 3306:localhost:3306 enrollment_number@www.studenti.famnit.upr.si
 ```

 When prompted, type yes, and enter your password.
+Then change the REACT_APP_API to localhost:5050 instead of the server IP.

 ---